Refugee Services (RS) Frequently Asked Questions

 How do refugees come to the U.S. and New York State?

-The number of refugees admitted each year into the U.S. is established by the President, the Congress and the U.S. Department of State.
-The Department of State works with the national voluntary resettlement agencies (Volags) to decide the number of refugees to be settled in a particular region or state.
+The number of refugees admitted each year into the United States is established by the President, the Congress and the U.S. Department of State.
+The Department of State works with the national voluntary resettlement agencies to decide the number of refugees to be settled in a particular region or state.

 Can refugees apply for and receive loans for college?